 Cukier HN, Kunkle BW, Vardarajan BN, Rolati S, Hamilton-Nelson KL, Kohli MA, et al. ABCA7 frameshift deletion with Alzheimer disease in African Americans.
 Neurol Genet.2016;2(3):e79. pmid:27231719

-- NIA Alzheimer Disease Centers (ADC)
+- NIA Alzheimer Disease Research Centers (ADRC)

 - Genetic and Environmental Risk Factors for Alzheimer’s Disease Among African Americans (GenerAAtions)